GLOBAL MARKETS-Dollar stirs from slumber as yield gap yawns

 By Marc Jones

-Europe's main stock market, London's FTSE, reopened with a gain of 0.5 percent as it played catch-up after similar run-ups in Germany and France and as Wall Street's Dow Jones index eyed another crack at 20,000 points.
+Europe's main stock market, London's FTSE, reopened with a gain of 0.25 percent as it played catch-up after similar run-ups in Germany and France the previous day and by Wall Street and Asia overnight.

-The dollar also drove higher after U.S. consumer confidence shot to its loftiest in more than 15 years in December on hopes that President-elect Donald Trump will nurture further improvements in the world's biggest economy.
+The dollar also edged higher after U.S. consumer confidence shot to its highest in more than 15 years in December on hopes that President-elect Donald Trump will nurture further improvements in the world's biggest economy.

-Having already jumped 16 percent against the Japanese currency since the U.S. election, the greenback gained a further 0.2 percent to 117.65 yen.
-It was up a similar amount against the euro and sterling at $1.0390 per euro and $1.2213 to the pound.
+Having already jumped 16 percent against the Japanese currency since the U.S. election, the greenback gained a further 0.15 percent to 117.61 yen.
+It was up a similar amount against the euro and sterling too at $1.04 per euro and at $1.2235 to the pound.

 "We have come back from Christmas with some good U.S. data, (U.S.) bond yields are at the top end of their recent range, oil is edging higher and the Dow is flirting with 20,000 points."